 Twilight Sparkle: We'll do everything by the book.
 And that will make my slumber party officially fun!

-- In "It's About Time", Twilight starts panicking when she realises that she scheduled her next month so thoroughly she left no room to schedule the month after that.
+- In "It's About Time", Twilight starts panicking when she realizes that she scheduled her next month so thoroughly she left no room to schedule the month after that.
+By the end of the episode, she learns not to worry so much about the future and just deal with events when they come.

 - In "Spike at your Service", some of this seems to have rubbed off on Spike, as he's made a list of things to do on his free day.
 Although the list only contains three entries which he works off in a minute (leaving several yards of blank paper).

-- In Gravity Falls, Dipper compiles a long list mapping out his twenty-step plan to ask Wendy to dance.
+- In the Gravity Falls episode "Double Dipper", Dipper compiles a long list mapping out a twenty-step plan to ask Wendy to dance.
+His photocopy-clones eventually lock him in a closet when he tries to deviate from the plan.

 - Pianist Richard Clayderman has admitted in an interview that he needs to write down his entire schedule for the day in a notebook, with a typical entry reading something like "Rise 5.30, breakfast 6.30, piano 8.30".
 He even ticks all the items off and makes a new list at the end of the day.